AmeenUrRehman/Deep-Learning-for-Computer-Vision/README.md

 fusion of deep learning techniques with computer vision tasks.
 Packed with a diverse collection of curated algorithms, models, and tutorials, this repository serves as a guide for both beginners and experienced practitioners.
-From image classification and object detection to image generation and semantic segmentation, it provides a hands-on approach to mastering the integration of deep learning in the realm of computer vision.
+From image classification and object detection to image generation and semantic segmentation, it provides a hands on approach to mastering the integration of deep learning in the realm of computer vision.